autumnai/leaf/doc/src/layers.md

 # Layers

-### What are Layers?
+### What is a Layer?

-Layers represent functions.
-These functions can be mathematical expressions like Sigmoid, ReLU, etc. or none mathematical instructions like querying data from a database, logging data, etc. or anything in between.
-In Leaf, layers describe not only the 'hidden layers', but also the input and output layer.
-In Leaf, as we will see later on, everything is a layer, even the network itself.
+A [Layer](./deep-learning-glossary.html#Layer) is the highest-level and only building block in Leaf.
+A layer is similar to a function as it computes an output given an input.
+The function of a layer can contain purely mathematical expressions like Sigmoid, ReLU, etc. or none mathematical instructions like querying data from a database, logging data, etc. or anything in between.

+In Leaf, layers describe not only the 'hidden layers' but also the input and output layer.
+In Leaf, as we will see later on, everything is a layer.
+Even when we construct [networks](./deep-learning-glossary.html#Network), we are just working with layers.
 This makes the API so clean and expressive.

-Layers in Leaf are only slightly opinionated, in a sense, that they need to take an input and produce an output.
-This is required in order to successfully stack layers on top of each other and therefore create a network.
+Layers in Leaf are only slightly opinionated - they need to take an input and produce an output.
+This is required in order to successfully stack layers on top of each other and therefore, create a network.
 Other than that, a layer in Leaf can implement any behaviour.

-In Leaf every layer can be constructed via the [`LayerConfig` (/src/layer.rs)][layer-config], which makes creating even complex networks easy and manageable.
+In Leaf, every layer can be constructed via the [`LayerConfig` (/src/layer.rs)][layer-config], which makes creating even complex networks easy and manageable.